ConfusedBeginnerProgrammer/ICS372-Project/README.md

 - The JavaFx application is ran through the HelloApplication class which will show the main screen of our app
 - The MainScreen.fxml contains all the mainscren xml code for our app.
 It's in the resources folder under com.example.mainscreen

+Final Functtional Requirements:
+-User registration before logging into the system -Registering an account correctly
+-Main screen login page with correct username and password -Selection of a reason for the user’s hospital visit -Date/time selection for the users appointment before confirming -Blocking the user if requirements are not met

+Final Non-Functonal Requirements:
+-Security
+-Usability
+-Portability
+-Data Integrity